SELISEdigitalplatforms/geminabox/README.md

 docker run -it -v $(pwd)/gems/:/app/uploaded-gems/ -e ADMIN_PASSWORD=test -e ADMIN_USERNAME=test -p 3000:3000 gems
 ```

-This runs Gem In a Box server with docker volume mounted to `/app/uploaded-gems/` and stored at `$(pwd)/gems/` directory in host machine.
+This runs the Gem In a Box server with docker volume mounted to `/app/uploaded-gems/` and stored at `$(pwd)/gems/` directory in the host machine.

 The image required `ADMIN_PASSWORD` and `ADMIN_USERNAME` environment variables.